SuluCandles/candlecleaner/README.md

 # candlecleaner

 A GUI application that allows the user to select a directory and remove a specified string from the names of the files within the selected directory recursively.
-Features a smart cleaning feature which generates regular expressions to remove, by normalizing (all lowercase, with spaces, hyphens turned into underscores) all file names and finding a common prefix for each subdirectory.
+Features a smart cleaning feature which generates regular expressions to remove, by normalizing (all lowercase, with spaces and hyphens turned into underscores) all file names and finding a common prefix for each subdirectory.

 Prerequisites